-Harris County Sports and Convention Corporation (HCSCC) commissions a comprehensive master plan for NRG Park, including the Astrodome.
-No recommendation for or against preservation and redevelopment of the Dome is
+Jul 2013: Harris County Sports and Convention Corporation (HCSCC) commissions a comprehensive master plan for NRG Park, including the Astrodome.
+No recommendation for or against preservation and redevelopment of the Dome is included.

-Local and national non-profit organizations, including Preservation Houston, Houston Arts & Media, Houston Mod, and the National Trust for Historic Preservation bring significant financial resources and expertise to the Astrodome campaign.
+Sep 2013: Local and national non-profit organizations, including Preservation Houston, Houston Arts & Media, Houston Mod, and the National Trust for Historic Preservation bring significant financial resources and expertise to the Astrodome campaign.
 The preservation partnership launches a coordinated education and advocacy campaign aimed at raising awareness of the significance of the Astrodome and its reuse potential.
-Approximate value of National Trust investment in the Save the Dome efforts is $250,000.
+The approximate value of National Trust investment in the Save the Dome efforts is $250,000.

-The Astrodome is officially added to the National Register of Historic Places by the National Park Service thanks to the efforts of private advocates who support the Astrodome Conservancy.
+Feb 2014: The Astrodome is officially added to the National Register of Historic Places by the National Park Service thanks to the efforts of Cynthia Neely and Ted Powell, private citizens who support the Astrodome Conservancy.
 The listing makes the Dome eligible for federal and state historic rehabilitation tax incentives and additional funding resources.
 Potential private investment via historic tax credits could reach as high as 45% of the project’s qualified rehabilitation costs.

-More than a half-dozen Astrodome Conservancy supporters travel at their own expense to Alpine, Texas to attend a quarterly meeting of the Texas Historical Commission in support of designating the Astrodome a State Antiquities Landmark.
-Such designation offers protections to the structure in the form of required review and permitting for alterations (including demolition) to the Dome.
+Jul 2014: More than a half-dozen Astrodome Conservancy supporters travel at their own expense to Alpine, Texas to attend a quarterly meeting of the Texas Historical Commission in support of designating the Astrodome a State Antiquities Landmark.
+Such designation offers protection to the structure in the form of required review and permitting for alterations (including demolition) to the Dome.